aramsmith/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Virtual_Network_Manager/README.md

   - 3 Spoke RG's, Spoke 1 to 3 located in *North Europe* region, with corresponding subnets 10.11.0.0/16, 10.12.0.0/16 and 10.13.0.0/16 each of them configured with a Virtual machine.
     - 2 Spoke RG's, Spoke 4 & 5 located in *West Europe* region with corresponding subnets 10.14.0.0/16 and 10.15.0.0/16
   - You can see that every VNet has a tag location:region (either northeurope or westeurope).
-  - In the hub is an Azure Bastion deployed, to connect secure the Virtual Machines.
+  - In the hub is an Azure Bastion deployed, to establish a secure connection to the Virtual Machines.
   - All spokes are also deployed with a Network Security Group and a Virtual Machine.
   - In the Hub an Virtual Network Manager instance is deployed.